ConesaLab/Padhoc/README.md

 *Libraries*

-Run installation.sh file to install all dependencies required by Padhoc.
+Run install_packages.sh file to install all dependencies required by Padhoc.

 *Neo4j*